phalcon/documentation/docs/routing.md

 ```

 ## Trailing Slashes
 Sometimes a route could be accessed with extra/trailing slashes.
 The extra slashes will produce a not-found status in the dispatcher, which is not what we want.
-You can set up the router to automatically remove the slashes from the end of handled route.
+You can set up the router to automatically remove the slashes from the end of the handled route.

 ```php
 <?php